-Once upon a time, we used to talk about work-life balance.
+Once upon a time, we used to talk about work-life balance but we really should be talking about work-life synergy.
 It was a term that implied we had two sides to our lives – personal and professional.
 The goal was to help ensure that each side occupied roughly the same amount of our time.

 Work-life balance is a lie.
 It’s patently untrue.
 Why?
 We have only one life.
 There are no “sides” – it’s all a single thing.